 The applicant shall submit construction documents (application, security, plans) for the work as outlined in Chapter 6.
 After review and approval of the security and the required construction documents, the Public Works Engineer shall issue the Notice to Proceed (NTP).
-No work shall be undertaken until DelDOT issues a NTP.
-For commercial sites, a Commercial Entrance Construction Permit (see Appendix E) will be issued in addition to NTP.
+No work shall be undertaken until the NTP is issued by DelDOT.
+For commercial sites, a Commercial Entrance Construction Permit will be issued in addition to NTP.